 A. Understanding of Learning Outcomes

-The dilema of learning is a dilema for every human being, by learning people acquire the skills, skills so that attitude is formed and science increases.
+The masalah of learning is a masalah for every human being, by learning people acquire the skills, skills so that attitude is formed and science increases.
 So the learning result is a tangible result achieved by the students in the effort to master the physical and spiritual skills in school which is manifested in the form of report cards in each semester.

 To know the progress to where the results have been achieved by someone in learning, it must be evaluated.
 To determine the progress achieved then there must be a criterion (benchmark) that refers to the objectives that have been determined so it can be known how much influence of teaching and learning strategies to the success of student learning.